 2. Jahangir Time

-Jahangir provided a large Photo Wall, a 1,450-meter (440 m) and 50-meter (15 m) wall beautifully decorated with glittering chain of polished tiles, faience mosaics, and frescoes.
-Among the spandrils, large arched panels below the Khanggah of Jahangir (Imperial Bedchamber) are azdahas or winged dragons from ancient Persian mythology, portraits of angels holding cups, herons, cranes, and other flying birds.
+One of the remarkable features added by Jahangir was the Photo Wall, an extensive 1,450-meter-long and 50-meter-high wall beautifully adorned with polished tiles, faience mosaics, and frescoes.
+The spandrils of the wall featured depictions of winged dragons from ancient Persian mythology, angels holding cups, herons, cranes, and other flying birds.

-The Mariam Zamani Begum Mosque was built near the fortresses of the eastern walls during the reign of Jahangir.
-Although the mosque may have functioned as a Friday church council for members of the Royal Court, it was not sponsored by Jahangir, although it may have required his approval.
-The foundation of the mosque was laid by Empress Mariam-uz-Zamani in 1611 and construction was completed at the behest of her son Jahangir in his honor.
+Furthermore, the Mariam Zamani Begum Mosque was built near the eastern walls of the fort during Jahangir’s reign.
+Although the mosque may have served as a place of worship for members of the Royal Court, it was not directly sponsored by Jahangir.
+The foundation of the mosque was laid by Empress Mariam-uz-Zamani in 1611, and construction was completed in Jahangir’s honor, as per his request.

 3. Shah Jahan Time